YavinOwens/DM/prog/errorlog.md

 This errorlog, is brain dumps of how issues where resolved.
-Vibe coding seems not to be as affective when using online services i.e Codespaces.
+Vibe coding seems not to be as effective when using online services i.e Codespaces.
 (May research why later and update)

 1st run
 codespace doesnt pick up local instance of ollama